VOL. III - APPENDIX I

 Tom Crowhurst died on 14 November 1869.

 In 1871 Mary was living at Boship Pottery, Hellingly.
 She was a 54 year old widow. no occupation is given.
-Her sons Edward Morris, aged 29 and described as an invalid and William Crowhurst, aged 17, agricultural labourer and daughters Hepzibah and Aseneth were living with her.
+Her sons Edward Morris, aged 29 and described as "an invalid" and William Crowhurst, aged 17, agricultural labourer and her daughters Hepzibah and Aseneth were living with her.
 Tom and Mary's son James Walter Crowhurst is not listed and as he would have only been 14 years old, I assume he had died in the interim.
 The death of a James W Crowhurst, aged 9 is recorded in 1866 in Hailsham.

 I can find no trace of Mary Crowhurst in the 1881 census